idebtor/nowic/02GettingInput.md

 int i;
 std::cin >> i;
 ```
-it will try to convert the input into an integer whereas the `getline()`  will read its characters as a string.
+it will try to convert the input into an integer whereas the `std::getline()` will read its characters as a string.

 By the way, the another stream `cin.getline()` function takes as a parameter a `char*` array into which it reads the characters and the max number of characters.
 The free function `std::getline()` takes as a parameter a `std::string` so it resizes the string when it is needed.
 Both functions can take optionally a third parameter, which is a delimiter ('\n' by default).